awsdocs/aws-systems-manager-user-guide/doc_source/set-default-patch-baseline.md

 You can also set an existing patch baseline as the default for an operating system type\.

+**Important**
+Any default patch baseline selections you make here do not apply to patching operations that are based on a patch policy\.
+Patch policies use their own patch baseline specifications\.
+For more information about patch policies, see [Introducing patch policies](patch-policies-about.md)\.

 **To set a patch baseline as the default**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.